Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 ## [2] Documents

-A computer file can contain one or more aban documents.
+A computer text file can contain one or more aban documents.

 Each document possibly contain three meta pieces plus its main content.

-The four documents pieces are in order:
+These four pieces are as follows:

 First, Document Character Encoding
 Directive, or CED for short.

-Second, Document Purpose Directive, or just Purpose is context is clear.
+Second, Document Purpose Directive, or just the Purpose if context is clear.

-Third, came the main content, that we will talk about later.
+Third, the main content, that we  will talk about later.

 Forth, Document Terminator, that signals end of a document and possibly start of